dbaston/gdal/doc/source/drivers/vector/dxf.rst

 complex line types (those that include text or shapes) or HATCH fill styles.

-The approximation of arcs, ellipses, circles and rounded polylines as linestrings is done by splitting the arcs into subarcs of no more than a threshold angle.
-This angle is set using the :decl_configoption:`OGR_ARC_STEPSIZE` configuration option.
-This defaults to 4 degrees.
-You can also set the :decl_configoption:`OGR_ARC_MAX_GAP` configuration option to enforce a maximum distance between adjacent points on the interpolated curve.
+The following configurations options control the approximation of arcs, ellipses, circles and rounded polylines as linestrings.

+- .. config:: OGR_ARC_STEPSIZE
+     :choices: <degrees>
+     :default: 4

+     Arcs will be split into subarcs of no more than the specified threshold angle.

+- .. config:: OGR_ARC_MAX_GAP
+     :default: 0

+     Arcs will be approximated while enforcing a maximum distance between adjacent points on the interpolated curve.
 Setting this option to 0 (the default) means no maximum distance applies.

 For splines, the interpolated polyline contains eight vertices for each control point.